Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: Experiments

 \subsection{Federated Convergence Efficiency Analysis}

 Figure \ref{fig:fl_stable} shows the validation performance of FL methods during training to demonstrate convergence stability and our FL efficiency.
 Compared to MMFedE/MMFedEC/MMFedLU, MMFeD3 not only reaches better performance than the baselines, but also shows a faster convergence speed that reaches convergence in fewer iterations.
 Compared with the same distillation-based method MMFedLU, the server and client of MMFeD3 can reach better performance through co-guidance with both logit and feature distillation.
 MMFedLU only exploits logit distillation and underperforms MMFeD3, demonstrating the necessity of feature distillation in further improving server-client semantic consistency.
 MMFedLU has better server performance than client performance, which is not as stable as MMFeD3.
 On the contrary, the client performance of MMFeD3 is as high as the server, ensuring the local models have the same MKGC inference ability.
+We further investigate the computational overhead of HidE.
+First, regarding the trainable parameters, the size of AE, CRA, MMIN, and HidE are 1.90, 10.43, 20.86, and 10.45 (M), respectively.
+HidE is significantly more lightweight than the competitive IMML baseline MMIN and comparable to CRA.
+Regarding training time consumption, average seconds per iteration of AE, CRA, MMIN, and HidE with MMFeD3 are 152.6, 323.6, 550.6, and 1048.4, respectively.
+While the multi-step diffusion mechanism inherently increases the computation time per iteration compared to single-step reconstruction methods, the diffusion process in HidE provides inference performance improvements, which is an acceptable trade-off between time and effectiveness.
+We have investigated the hyperparameters of diffusion steps in App.
+C.D., which shows that fewer steps would not significantly decrease performance but increase efficiency.
+Furthermore, regarding communication overhead, since the diffusion parameters are maintained locally, the HidE module imposes no additional transmission burden on the federated communication framework.